Martyn-Lewis/Tagbase/README.md

 The profiler method was just the result of curiosity, though it does reach a fairly decent ~60mn items per second on my system.

-## After commit 577bdd
+## After query update
-Commit 577bdd added context-free (produces a query that is objectively improved regardless of the dataset it's applied to) and contextual optimisations (produces a query that is subjectively improved only for the dataset provided).
+The query update added context-free (produces a query that is objectively improved regardless of the dataset it's applied to) and contextual optimisations (produces a query that is subjectively improved only for the dataset provided).

 Further added was a parser for SELECT/JOIN/COUNT operations, where the input